Top 10 films shot in Barcelona

 Founded by the Romans, Barcelona has architectural curiosities such as the Sagrada Familia and the Güell Park, but it is also the city with the largest metropolitan park in the world, the Coliserola Park, larger than New York’s Central Park.
 This astonishing metropolis seduces directors.

-The Spanish Hostel
+The Spanish Apartment

 Vicky Cristina Barcelona